SereninSparks/guides.sereninsparks.com/_posts/rs3/trees-and-herbs-farming-route.md

 Lodestone Teleport to **Al-Kharid** and head north, check your Herb Patch and note any produce.

 Teleport to the **Wilderness** using the **Wilderness Sword** and check your Herb Patch, note any produce.
-If you don't have the Wilderness Sword, Lodestone Teleport to the Wilderness Lodestone instead and run north through the crater, make sure you have Auto-Retaliate turned off.
+If you don't have the Wilderness Sword, Lodestone Teleport to the Wilderness instead and run north through the crater, make sure you have Auto-Retaliate turned off.
 Keep running north and you'll find the Herb Patch.

 Lodestone Teleport to **Eagle's Peak** and head south-east, jump the stile.
 Head south-east to the Tree Patch and check it.
 The head north-east to the Fruit Tree Patch, gather and note any produce.